Richard Castelli: 1980-2003: Producer, graphic designer and film director, Art Zoyd

 From 1982 to 2003, he started as producer of the French new music band Art Zoyd, for which he also designed the lighting of the shows and graphics of the LPs and CDs.

-During this period, he wrote scripts and directed short and medium-length films with the music of the band, among others Dernière danse (1982) and Ceremony (1984) Art Zoyd & Vorgänge by Christophe Jouret: Upon the Heath (1987)Art Zoyd - Ceremonie with Philippe Blanc, Upon the Heath (1988) with Christophe Jouret awarded Best musical film by the Rio de Janeiro International Film Festival and First Prize of the Estavar Festival), and broadcast on several channels worldwide.
+During this period, he wrote scripts and directed short and medium-length films with the music of the band, among others Dernière danse (1982) and Ceremony (1984), Art Zoyd - Ceremonie with Philippe Blanc, Art Zoyd & Vorgänge Upon the Heath (1988) with Christophe Jouret awarded Best musical film by the Rio de Janeiro International Film Festival and First Prize of the Estavar Festival), and broadcast on several channels worldwide.

 1990-2007: Head of programming, curator

 In the '90s, he became head of programming of two national theatres in France, Le Manège scène nationale in Maubeuge from 1990 to 2007 and Maison des Arts of Creteil from 1993 to 2007.

-During this period, he initiated the co-production of international projects with theatre directors Robert Lepage, Peter Stein, Robert Wilson among others, and he specifically developed the Exit festival in Creteil and the Via festival in Maubeuge, as well as media art exhibitions featuring Gregory Barsamian, Luc Courchesne, Du Zhenjun, Dumb Type, Masaki Fujihata, Ulrike Gabriel, Granular-Synthesis, Seiko Mikami, Christian Moeller, Gordon Monahan, Michael Saup, Jeffrey Shaw, Chiharu Shiota, Pierrick Sorin, Studio Azzurro, Time's Up, Mary Ziegler, among others.
+During this period, he initiated the co-production of international projects with theatre directors Robert Lepage, Peter Stein, Robert Wilson among others, and he specifically developed the Exit festival in Creteil and the Via festival in Maubeuge, as well as media art exhibitions.

-He was Senior Curator of Lille 2004 - European Capital of Culture, (1999-2005), then Lille 3000 (2005-2007).
+He was Senior Curator of Lille 2004 - European Capital of Culture (1999-2005), then Lille 3000 (2005-2007).